 It seems like the PGD2-GPR44 pathway (PGD2 binds to the GPR44 receptor) is responsible for hair growth inhibition, and any drug to regrow hair will target GPR44.
 More significantly, PGD2 is also involved in asthma, allergies and related medical disorders.
 In fact a number of drugs targeting PGD2 are already in advanced clinical trials or even on the market, so there should already be a good deal of safety information on this type of product.

 I found seven studies on Setipiprant on Pubmed as of today.
 Also, some popular media articles from 2012 on PGD2 and a hair loss cure are worth a reread: Dailymail, The Telegraph and NY Times.
 Unfortunately we are still not close to getting a topical lotion cure, since Setipiprant is an oral medication.

-Finally, a bit about Los Angeles area (where else would one expect a biopharma company to focus on eliminating double chins?) based publicly traded Kythera from their website:
+Finally, a bit about Los Angeles area based publicly traded Kythera from their website.
+Where else would one expect a biopharma company to focus on eliminating double chins?

 Our product candidate, ATX-101, is a potential first-in-class, injectable drug currently in late-stage clinical development for the reduction of submental fat, which commonly presents as an undesirable “double chin.”
 We maintain an active research interest in hair and fat biology, pigmentation modulation and facial contouring.

 One-year stock price trend of ticker KYTH.
 Edit: No longer traded, since being acquired by Allergan.